It’s kava time.

 There are now over 180 kava bars throughout the United States.

 The largest number by far are found in Florida which is home to 79 kava bars.

 And St Pete’s Florida is said to be the kava capital of the U.S.A.
 It's kava time all the time there!

-9. Jimmy Buffet was a fan of kava
+9. Jimmy Buffet is a fan of kava

 In his book ‘A Salty Piece of Land,’ author and musician Jimmy Buffet writes: